 I like to work, but I do not like to work and not get paid.
-When I was making over one hundred thousand dollars a years plus a nice bonus, I worked all the time and had a lot of stress and responsiblity placed on my back.
+When I was making over one hundred thousand dollars a year plus a nice bonus, I worked all the time and had a lot of stress and responsibility placed on my back.
 I was signing all types of documents I was potentially liable for.
 I had to make choices about people’s lives with regards to hiring and firing.
 I was owned by the company.

-As a consultant I site in a cube and people are nice and walk by me without asking me a question every ten minutes.
-I am out of the cross fire.
-I work mind you, and with diligence, however, consultants tend to not be in the cross fire of the politics, and fire drills of corporate America as much.
-They know their jobs will have a start and end point based on a task done and work efficiently.
+As a consultant, I site in a cube and people are nice and walk by me without asking me a question every ten minutes.
+I am out of the crossfire.
+I work mind you, and with diligence, however, consultants tend to not be in the crossfire of the politics, and fire drills of corporate America as much.
+They know their jobs will have a start and endpoint based on a task done and work efficiently.

 A consultant is:

 - More flexible – With time and location.

 - Fairer pay – Get paid what your worth and have no illusions if you do not produce you are out.

 - Less stress – See the below elaboration.

 - Does not get routine as you see more varied situations – A big part of work in the USA is routine and boring tasks.

 Corporate accounting planning and budget determine your raises – more than your performance in your ‘permanent high paid position’

 In contrast, in a job with a salary, the bag of salt they pay you at the end of the moth in wages is not worth your marginal product contributed to the company.
 No one will ever compensate you for what you are really worth in a full-time salary job unless you are in top management or work for the government.